adamw7/tools/README.md

 	public void reset();
 }
 ```
-If you would need a in memory source you need to implement one more method:
+If you need an in memory source you need to implement one more method:
 ```java
 public interface InMemoryDataSource extends IterableDataSource {
 	public List<String[]> readAll();